cs222wa/1DV449_cs222wa/Laboration 2/Report.md

 * If a logged in user doesn’t log out but simply closes the tab (not the entire browser) when a session are not timed out another user can then open up the same address hours later and automatically be logged in, being fully authenticated as the previous user.
 * Authentication tokens should not be acceptable to use once the user has been logged out.
 * If a sessions ID isn't changed after a user logs in/ terminated after a user logs out, hijacking sessions immediately becomes much easier.
-* When a non encrypted connection sends all information between the client and server in clear text, interception of sensetive information becomes very easy. [#1, page 8]
+* When a non-encrypted connection sends all information between the client and server in clear text, interception of sensitive information becomes very easy. [#1, page 8]

 ######Suggested measures
 * Store passwords with hash in database. [#1, page 12]
 * Set a time out / max length to sessions [#2, chapter: Session Expiration]
 * Make sure sessions are terminated and authentication tokens are invalidated when a user logs out of the application. [#1, page 8]
-* When a successful login has been made, assign logged in user a new sessionID – [#1, page 8] [#2, Session Expiration]
+* When a successful login has been made, assign logged in user a new session ID – [#1, page 8] [#2, Session Expiration]
 * Make sure the application uses an encrypted connection while sending data between client and server. [#1, page 8]

 ###Cross-Site Scripting (XXS)